 “Put your hands over your head,” he commanded.

 I hesitated, because I was sure my grip on his shoulders was the only thing keeping me fully upright.

 “Trust me,” he said, before kissing a rough path down my neck.

 I let out a shaky breath and released him.
 Our bodies adjusted to the change immediately.
 My legs tightened around his thick waist.
 He used his hips to brace me up.
 As I lifted my arms, so too did Henry lift one of his own, gathering my wrists in his much larger grip until my hands were pinned above me.
 He hefted me even higher still, putting my chest near his eye level.
 With dark focus, he gripped the neckline of my gown with his teeth and tugged it down, freeing my breasts.

-He paused then to glance up at me.
-Desire and possession and a hint of smug male satisfaction stirred in his gaze, reminding me of the way he had looked at me from atop John’s bed – as a dark god would gaze upon his supplicants.
-As I watched, his tongue slipped from between his teeth and he stroked it over my peaked nipple.
+He paused and glanced up at me.
+Desire and possession and a hint of smug male satisfaction stirred in his gaze, reminding me of the way he had looked at me from atop John’s bed – as a dark god would gaze upon his supplicant.
+With our gazes still locked, he parted his lips and stroked his tongue over my nipple.

 I sucked in a harsh breath, the heat of lust gathering low inside me.

 He repeated the motion, just once, and then pulled away enough to speak.
 “You must always tell me if it’s too much.
 If I ever get close to hurting you.”

 “I will,” I said.
 “But you must always trust that I’ll speak the words.
 And until I do, treat me how I want to be treated.”

 His voice dropped to a base rumble.
 “How do you want to be treated, Kit?”